d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

 \boldsymbol{\beta}_i = \sum_{j=1}^{n}\frac{\exp(e_{ij})}{ \sum_{k=1}^{n} \exp(e_{ik})} \mathbf{b}_j.
 $$

-Likewise, we compute soft-alignment of premise words for each word indexed by $j$ in the hypothesis:
+Likewise, we compute soft alignment of premise words for each word indexed by $j$ in the hypothesis:

 $$
 \boldsymbol{\alpha}_j = \sum_{i=1}^{m}\frac{\exp(e_{ij})}{ \sum_{k=1}^{m} \exp(e_{kj})} \mathbf{a}_i.
 $$

-Below we define the `Attend` class to compute the soft-alignment of hypotheses (`beta`) with input premises `A` and soft-alignment of premises (`alpha`) with input hypotheses `B`.
+Below we define the `Attend` class to compute the soft alignment of hypotheses (`beta`) with input premises `A` and soft alignment of premises (`alpha`) with input hypotheses `B`.

 ```{.python .input  n=3}
 class Attend(nn.Block):